 A number of fellowships are available to both entering and current chemistry graduate students.
 Incoming students can be nominated by the department’s recruiting committee for the following fellowships or awards (student cannot self-nominate):

-- College of Arts and Sciences Dean’s Merit Award (DMA), Dean’s Diversity Award (DDA): these monetary awards increase the awardee’s stipend for their first year in the program.
-They are additions on top of a regular teaching or research assistantship.
-They do not modify the teaching requirements associated with a TA position.
-The Dean’s Merit award is awarded to students
+- College of Arts and Sciences Dean’s Merit Awards (DMA): these monetary awards increase the recipient’s stipend for their first year in the program.
+They are additions to a regular teaching or research assistantship; they do not modify the teaching requirements associated with a TA position.

-- University-wide Graduate Council Fellowship: a one-year fellowship that increases the awardee’s stipend and provides one semester off teaching duties during the first year in the program.
+- University-wide Graduate Council Fellowship: a one-year fellowship that increases the recipient’s stipend and provides two semesters off teaching duties during the first year in the program (typically Fall and Spring of the first year).

-- University-wide National Alumni Association Fellowship: a one-year fellowship that increases the awardee’s stipend and provides one semester off teaching duties during the first year in the program.
+- University-wide National Alumni Association Fellowship: a one-year fellowship that increases the recipient’s stipend and provides one semester off teaching duties during their first year in the program.

 The fellowships provide stipends at least at the same level of regular TA/RA appointments, as well as full tuition scholarships, while partially relieving students from teaching duties.

 Students supported by assistantships and UA fellowships receive health insurance benefits as well.
-Domestic students supported by assistantships and UA fellowships typically receive (the monetary equivalent of) single-coverage health insurance as part of their stipend.
+Domestic students supported by assistantships and UA fellowships typically receive single-coverage health insurance as part of their stipend.
 International students are typically enrolled in the UA health plan.
 Students can purchase insurance for their spouse or family for an additional cost.

 International applicants to the PhD program who wish to be considered for teaching (TA) or research assistantships (RA) or fellowships are not required to submit a financial statement.
 In fact, the majority of applicants to the PhD program to whom we make offers will be supported by assistantships or fellowships and, therefore, never need to provide a financial statement.

-However, in case an international student plans to provide their own support (i.e., tuition and living expenses) to attend graduate school, for instance in the case of most MS applicants, the student is required to provide a financial statement after an offer of admission without support is made.
+However, in case an international student plans to provide their own support (i.e., tuition and living expenses) to attend graduate school, for instance in the case of most MS applicants and holders of externally funded fellowships, the student is required to provide a financial statement after an offer of admission without support is made.

 If an applicant will be supported by a fellowship from their native country, documentation of this financial support should be provided to the UA Graduate School during the application process.